Cry for You (September song): Chart performance

-On the issue date of 30 August 2008 the song debuted at number ninety-four on the U.S. Billboard Hot 100 after spending 8 weeks on the Bubbling Under chart.
-The next week it moved to number ninety-two.
-In its third week it moved eight places to number eighty-four.
-The song made its highest peak on the Hot 100 at number seventy-four, and on the Pop 100 at number twenty-nine.
-It spent a total of 10 weeks on the U.S. Billboard Hot 100.
-"Cry for You" also made it onto other popular countdowns in the U.S. after its re-release in 2008; entering at number thirty-nine on American Top 40, and number twenty on the TRL Weekend Countdown radio show.
+On the issue date of 30 August 2008, the song debuted at number 94 on the U.S. Billboard Hot 100 after spending eight weeks on the Bubbling Under chart; it peaked at number 74 on the former.
+"Cry for You" went on to other popular countdowns in the U.S. after its re-release in 2008, such as charting for three weeks in October on American Top 40.

 In the UK and Ireland, "Cry for You" was released in April 2008 on the Hard2Beat Records label, a subsidiary of Ministry of Sound, in a new remix with a new video.
 The remixed version entered the UK Singles Chart at number nine, and later climbed to number five, following release of a physical single for the song.
 On 28 December 2008, the UK Singles Chart had this as number thirty-five for the top songs of 2008.

 In France, "Cry for You" topped the airplay chart and debuted at number six on the singles chart.
 The song debuted in Switzerland at number thirteen, next week it moved at number seven on downloads alone.
 It debuted at number sixteen in Germany and peaked at number eleven.
 In the Netherlands the song was a huge success too, peaking at number four and staying in the top forty for twenty-one weeks.
 In Europe the song peaked at number fifteen on the European Hot 100 Singles.

 In Australia, the original single version was released to radio, rather than the shorter UK remix (although the UK remix has been played several times on Australian radio).
 The song debuted at number nineteen on 10 August 2008 and peaked at number fourteen.
 In New Zealand airplay and official charts, the song debuted at number thirty-nine on the issue date of 22 September 2008.

 "Cry for You" was certified gold for shipment of over 500,000 copies by the Recording Industry Association of America in 2010.
 The song is the first by a Swedish artist to be certified by the RIAA since Ace of Base's Cruel Summer in 1998.
 The song was listed at number five on the Top 100 Club Chart Year-End result.